HimanshubhusanRath/microservices_architecture/springboot-examples/readme.md

 * http://localhost:8080/actuator/custom-metrics:
   * This is a REST endpoint which uses the Micrometer library to get the real time health checks for the current server.
   * In this example, we are getting the request count and average response time for the current server.
+# Redis Integration in Spring Boot:
+  * Using Lettuce redis-client